raihahahan/portfolio/content/about/About.md

 I’m a Computer Science student at the National University of Singapore.
 I’ve worked as a software engineering intern at Binance, GovTech, and Cynapse AI. \
 \
 I'm building a [relational database in C++](https://github.com/raihahahan/cpp-relational-db), with ideas inspired from Postgres and sqlite.
 I'm passionate about database internals and distributed systems, and currently diving deep into C++.
-I’ve also built and published several mobile apps
+I’ve also built and published several mobile apps.

 ## Experience